crankyoldgit/IRremoteESP8266/README.md

 <Arduino specific code ...>
 #endif
 ```

 This is not a perfect situation as we can not obvious emulate hardware specific features and differences. e.g. Interrupts, GPIOs, CPU instruction timing etc, etc.

-If you want to run the tests yourself, try the following:
+If you want to run all the tests yourself, try the following:
 ```
 $ cd test
 $ make